rhobs/configuration/docs/sop/observatorium.md

 ### Impact

 For users this means that their most recent update to alerts might not be currently in use.
 Ultimately, this means some of the alerts they have configured may not be firing as expected.
-Subsequente updates to Alertmanager configuration won't be picked up until the reload succeeds.
+Subsequent updates to Alertmanager configuration won't be picked up until the reload succeeds.

 ### Summary